What To Do If You Hit A Parked Car: 7 Key Steps (June 2025)

 Leaving the scene isn’t just unfair to the other car’s owner — it’s also a crime in many jurisdictions.
 If you’re caught, you may face fines, jail time and even license suspension.
 Sometimes drivers don’t realize they’ve hit a parked car until later, but discovering the accident after the fact doesn’t eliminate legal responsibility.
 You’re still required to report it - and the other driver might hire a hit and run lawyer and pursue a lawsuit against you if you don’t.

 You might be embarrassed or worried about the other driver’s reaction if you hit a parked car.
 However, the other driver’s reaction — and the penalties you face — are likely to be far worse if you drive off without taking responsibility.
+In fact, receiving a ticket for leaving the scene can carry serious legal consequences, but there are ways to respond effectively and potentially fight the charge if you act quickly and know your rights.

 The Role of Insurance